nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 .. note::
    The Asset Tracker application is deprecated and succeeded by the :ref:`asset_tracker_v2` application.

-The Asset Tracker demonstrates how to use the :ref:`lib_nrf_cloud` to connect an nRF9160-based kit to the `nRF Cloud`_ via LTE, transmit GPS and sensor data, and retrieve information about the device.
+The Asset Tracker demonstrates how to use the :ref:`lib_nrf_cloud` to connect an nRF9160-based kit to the `nRF Cloud`_ through LTE, transmit GPS and sensor data, and retrieve information about the device.

 Overview
 ********